rosswilson-nz/rosswilson-nz.github.io/src/content/articles/2021-08-07-muscsciprac.md

 ---
-title: 'Are manual therapy or booster sessions worthwhile in addition to exercise therapy for knee osteoarthritis: Economic evaluation and 2-year follow-up of a randomized controlled trial'
+title: "Are manual therapy or booster sessions worthwhile in addition to exercise therapy for knee osteoarthritis: Economic evaluation and 2-year follow-up of a randomized controlled trial"
-journal: 'Musculoskeletal Science and Practice'
+journal: "Musculoskeletal Science and Practice"
 shortjournal: muscsciprac
-date: '2021-08-07'
+date: "2021-08-07"
 authors:
   - Pryymachenko Y
   - Wilson R